aws-solutions-library-samples/guidance-for-real-time-monitoring-of-aws-elastic-disaster-recovery-using-amazon-q-developer/README.md

 ## Interactive Capabilities

-Users can then interact with Amazon Q Developer in the Slack channel using natural language queries such as:
+1. Users can then interact with Amazon Q Developer in the Slack channel using natural language queries such as:
    - "What is the replication status of my source servers in X region?"
    - "Show me source servers with stalled replication"
    - "What's the recovery readiness of server X?"

 An example prompt showing interactive capabilities of Amazon Q Developer using natural language is below:

 ![natural language capabilities](assets/naturalLanguagePromptQ.png)

+2. Amazon Q Developer enhances DRS notification handling by enabling custom actions directly within Slack conversations.
+When DRS events trigger notifications, users can leverage Q Developer's natural language interface to execute contextual responses such as automatically creating incident tickets, or running diagnostic commands based on the specific alert type.
+This integration transforms passive notifications into actionable workflows, allowing teams to respond to disaster recovery events through conversational AI that understands both the technical context of the alert and the appropriate remediation steps, significantly reducing response times during critical recovery scenarios.

+To learn more, visit this documentation https://docs.aws.amazon.com/chatbot/latest/adminguide/custom-actions.html

 ## Next Steps